 Growing from seed

 This plant is fairly easy to grow form seed.
 It does require cold/moist stratification to obtain a high germination rate.
+In fact studies have shown, stratifying the seed for 10 weeks (or just winter sow it in December) increased germination rates from 50% to 98%!
 But other than that, it is just a kind of ‘sow and go’ plant.
 You can plant these seeds on the surface of the soil, up to 1/8” (3 mm) depth – but no more.
 Typically I winter sow Liatris Spicata in pots, with a heavy dose of seed (at least 5 per cell).
 I also always leave just a couple of seeds on the surface, pressed in to the soil.
 Then I will thin as needed, or transplant baby seedlings into other pots to get more plants.

 And here is a picture of what a Liatris seedling looks like